|Grading System||Good Standing||Academic Probation||Student Conduct & Discipline|

 SBMI does not allow auditing.

-A student may, by written request or via UTLINK, secure a transcript of his or her official record from the UTHSC-H Registrar’s Office at a cost of $5 per transcript.
-The official transcript is a comprehensive record of the student’s total academic progress at UTHSC-H. No transcripts will be issued showing only a portion of the student’s academic record.
+A student may, by written request or via MyUTH, secure a transcript of his or her official record from the UTHealth Office of the Registrar.
+The official transcript is a comprehensive record of the student’s total academic progress at UTHealth and no transcripts will be issued showing only a portion of the student’s academic record.
 A student who owes debts to the University will have his or her official transcript withheld until the debts are paid.

 Enrollment in courses offered by private universities is made through inter-institutional enrollment.
 Courses taken through inter-institutional enrollment will be counted toward a student’s full-time status and will be calculated into the student’s grade point average.
-Rice University and Baylor College of Medicine are available for inter-institutional enrollment.
 Inter-institutional students may complete a maximum of 12 semester credit hours and must maintain a 3.0/4.0 grade point average in those courses.
-Information about participating institutions and procedures for concurrent/ inter-institutional enrollment may be obtained from the Office of Registrar.
+Information about participating institutions and procedures for inter-institutional enrollment can be found on the Registrar’s website at: https://www.uth.edu/registrar/current-students/student-information/concurrentinter-institutional-enrollment.htm.

 In order to receive a degree or a certificate from the School of Biomedical Informatics, the student is required to fulfill certain academic, in residence, and degree candidacy requirements.
 A student must be a Program Student and must have completed all the curricular requirements of that program before being eligible for a degree or certificate.